 Last year the video game market in the UK was worth £5.3bn, up from £4.8bn in 2019.

 Being confined to our four walls for the lion’s share of 2020 certainly helped drive us in the direction of our PCs and consoles.

 But, for gamers and investors in the space, the rise won’t come as a surprise.
 The value of the UK’s gaming market has been on a steady growth trend since at least 2012 and is showing no signs of stopping.

 The sector is projected to increase to an estimated £7bn by 2024, contributing to the roughly $200bn global total expected by then.
-And for investors looking to take part, there are a range of FTSE-listed firms making names for themselves right here in the UK.
+And for investors looking to take part, there are a range of UK-listed firms making names for themselves right here at home.

 Even with 2020 set to hard mode, Jurassic World Evolution maker Frontier Developments looks like it’s thumb-bashing its way to even bigger growth this year.

 Interim results released this morning showed year on year revenue growth of 15% for the Cambridge-based game publisher, up to £36.9m and in line with analyst expectations.

 We’ve had idle hands for a lot of the past year and it looks like Frontier has been able to get their games into them.